Helpful Ideas That May Ease Your Pain

 Imagine yourself breathing out the pain when you exhale and focus on your breathing rather than the pain.
 While relaxation breathing may take a bit of practice, the idea is that eventually when you feel pain, you can resort to this type of calming breathing technique to help take your mind off the pain and put you into a relaxed condition.

 Along with breathing, it can be helpful to try to take your mind off of the pain by focusing on something else, like reading a book or watching television.
 The external stimuli can help to shift your attention from the pain you are experiencing, to what you chose to put right in front of you.
 This technique is known as distraction.

 Another calming technique to use when pain emerges is exercise.
-While it is not recommended that individuals who experience excessive pain, it is useful for those who have mild to moderate discomfort.
+While it is not recommended for individuals who experience excessive pain, it is useful for those who have mild to moderate discomfort.
 However, if at any time you feel that your pain is increasing dramatically, do not be afraid to stop and relax.
 Exercise has long been shown to help with pain release because of many important aspects of exercise.
-It helps to release endorphins, strengthen muscles that could be causing pain, release tension, and also has been shown to help improve sleep and sleep quality.
+It helps to release endorphins, strengthen muscles that could be causing pain, release tension and help improve sleep and sleep quality.

 Meditation and Yoga

 Meditation can be a powerful and helpful technique to try, especially when your life is filled with chronic pain.
 If you are interested in meditation and/or yoga, sign up for a local class in your community.
-A professional yoga or meditation expert will be able to help you learn how to properly meditate or practice yoga in a safe way, that will no doubt help you to manage and deal with your pain.
+A professional yoga or meditation expert will be able to help you learn how to properly meditate or safely practice yoga, which will no doubt help you to manage and deal with your pain.

-All of these techniques above are meant to help you deal with the pain you experience on a consistent basis.
+All of these techniques above are meant to help you deal with the pain you experience consistently.
 However, they will not take that pain away.
-By learning and mastering some of these techniques, you have the ability to control how pain affects your life and how you decide to live with it.
+By learning and mastering some of these techniques, you can control how pain affects your life and how you decide to live with it.